-While it may be tempting to sleep in, play video games, and watch TV over the summer, be sure not to squander these precious few months!
-Of course, you should still relax, hang out with friends, and go on vacations, but you have roughly 15 waking hours each day, so try to spend at least a few of them doing something productive.
+While it may be tempting to sleep in, play video games, and watch TV during weekends, school breaks, and the summer, be sure not to squander this precious time!
+Of course, you should still relax, hang out with friends, and go on vacations from time to time, but try to spend most of the day doing something productive.

 Make sure to exercise, either through playing a sport or going to the gym.
-Advance your intellectual pursuits by taking online classes or attending a summer program.
-You can try to find a job or develop your own original products or services.
-Summer should be a time for both fun and self-improvement.
+Advance your intellectual pursuits by reading books or taking online classes.
+Try to find a part-time job or volunteering opportunity.

 4. Start planning for college.